gharials/dev-path/docs/internet-web/web-pages.md

 }
 ```

+Note that an HTML element can have multiple classes.
+For example, `<div class="highlight important">` has two classes: `highlight` and `important`.
+The `div` element will get the styles defined for both classes.

 #### The id selector

 The `#id` selector selects an element with a specific `id` attribute.
 For example, `#header` selects the element with `id="header"`.